The OrtHotics, PrOsthetics & PEdorthics (HOPE) Careers Consortium was a partnership of five institutions:

 - Better preparing TAA-eligible workers and other adults for high-wage, high-skill employment in O&P occupations.

-HOPE members offer occupational training, which leads to industry-recognized certifications as well as college degrees at all levels in O&P. Among our five institutions, current and upcoming credentials include:
+HOPE members continue to offer occupational training, which leads to industry-recognized certifications as well as college degrees at all levels in O&P. Among our five institutions, current credentials include:

 - Certified Fitter of Orthotics